-I. As a result of its scale, siting or design impacts on the landscape character, visual amenity, biodiversity, geodiversity, water quality, flood risk, townscape and historic assets of the district, highway safety, aviation and defence navigation system/communications are satisfactorily addressed;
+- As a result of its scale, siting or design impacts on the landscape character, visual amenity, impact on the setting of nationally designated landscapes, biodiversity, geodiversity, water quality, flood risk, townscape and historic assets of the district, highway safety, aviation and defence navigation system/communications are satisfactorily addressed; - II.

-- II.
 Impacts on the amenities of sensitive neighbouring uses and local residents are minimised (including by virtue of noise, dust odour, shadow flicker, air quality or traffic); - III.
 The wider environmental, economic, social and community benefits directly related to the scheme outweigh any significant adverse effects; and - IV.
 The proposal is consistent with other relevant policies within the local development plan.